- One study found that 7 in 10 customers are unlikely to shop from an online retailer after a poor delivery experience

 Below is the Keyboardio cart flow with Insurance at Checkout displaying the real-time option for package protection.

-Insurance at Checkout is best of both worlds – you get to protect packages without paying for it.
+Insurance at Checkout is the best of both worlds – you get to protect packages without paying for it.

 The Costs of Shipping Insurance